move-up-icon

 Each Boba deployment is as safe as the underlying blockchain.
 Meaning the Optimistic Rollup framework is safe as long as the underlying blockchain itself is "live" (not actively censoring transactions).
 This security model is backed by a system of "fraud proofs," whereby users are paid to reveal bad transaction results published to the Boba Optimistic based chain.

-Is Boba a competitor to Ethereum based blockchains?
+Is Boba Network a competitor to Ethereum based blockchains?

 No. Boba is mostly identical to any other EVM-based blockchain.
 You can use the same wallet software you're already familiar with.
 You can create and interact with dApps and Solidity smart contracts, just like you would on Ethereum-based blockchains.
 But in a cheaper, faster and smarter way.
 Enhanced with Hybrid Compute Boba enables a more dynamic real-time experience.
 The only difference is that Boba depends on the security of the underlying blockchain.